Bruce Lehrmann: Defamation trial

 Lehrmann settled defamation proceedings against News Corp and the Australian Broadcasting Corporation (ABC) for $295,000 and $150,000 respectively without admission of liability.
 The news.com.au article was appended with an editor's note.
 The ABC removed footage of Brittany Higgins and Grace Tame's National Press Club address.

 In 2023, Lehrmann sued Lisa Wilkinson and Network Ten for defamation over the interview with Higgins that aired on The Project in 2021.
 Lehrmann told the court that Wilkinson destroyed his right to a "fair criminal trial".
-Lehrmann said in court that he felt isolated and ostracised after Higgins' interview on The Project, and admitted himself to a private hospital suffering emotional distress.
+Lehrmann said in court that he felt isolated and ostracised after Higgins's interview on The Project, and admitted himself to a private hospital suffering emotional distress.

 On 15 April 2024, Justice Michael Lee of the Federal Court ruled that, on the balance of probabilities, Lehrmann raped Brittany Higgins at Parliament House in 2019.
 The finding of fact resulted in the defence of substantial truth being made available to the respondents.
 During his judgment Lee, in reference to Lehrmann having been through a criminal trial which collapsed, stated "[h]aving escaped the lion's den [he] made the mistake of coming back for his hat."
 (Note: In the media analysis after the outcome of the defamation case, media lawyer Justin Quill claimed ownership of the phrase.
 However it has been dated back to at least 1992.)

 Further defamation proceedings have been initiated or settled in at least ten other cases amongst parties related to the case.
 A total of twenty legal threats, claims, counterclaims or investigations have been reported in connection to the alleged rape.
 In describing the legal proceedings and surrounding media reporting, Lee said "the underlying controversy has become a cause célèbre.
 Indeed, given its unexpected detours and the collateral damage it has occasioned, it might be more fitting to describe it as an omnishambles".